- Explore Hanoi's markets, pagodas, and historic Old Quarter

 A delicious seafood lunch onboard awaits, followed by plenty of time to sit on the sun deck as you sail to the most remote corners of Ha Long Bay.
 In the afternoon, stop at a secret cove where you can swim or kayak to isolated beaches and grottoes.
 The ship's expert chef will lead a cooking masterclass, teaching you how to make specialties like nem (Vietnamese fried spring rolls) for dinner.
 Spend the evening relaxing or join the locals for a spot of night fishing to end the day.

 Day 5: Cruising in Ha Long Bay, Return to Hanoi

 Wake early for breakfast on the ship's deck, watching the sun rise over the emerald waters of Ha Long Bay.
 The morning is yours to simply absorb the view or join in optional activities like swimming and kayaking to forested islands, where you'll find caves filled with stalagmites and stalactites.
 Sit down to an early lunch as you cruise back to Ha Long's harbor, where a shuttle bus will be waiting to drive you back to Hanoi.
-Make the most of your last evening in Hanoi with a Vietnamese massage, water puppet show, or a drink on Bia Hoi corner, which is a favorite hangout spot for locals and tourists alike.
+Make the most of your last evening in Hanoi with a Vietnamese massage, a water puppet show, or a drink on Bia Hoi corner, which is a favorite hangout spot for locals and tourists alike.